ciflikli/css/content/intro.md

 Are you interested in the intersection of social science and data science?
 Do you want to use your coding and data analysis skills to tackle social science problems?
 Are you looking for career opportunities in technology?
 If the answer to any of those questions is yes, you should participate in the 1st LSE Computational Social Science Hackathon!

-The two-and-a-half day event will boast four computational social science challenges set by Facebook Research, GitHub, and LSE Social and Economic Data Science (one more TBA soon) that will be solved by groups of approximately 10-15 participants each.
+The two-and-a-half day event will boast five computational social science challenges set by Facebook Research, GitHub, Zinc, LSE Social and Economic Data Science and LSESU Computational Social Science society that will be solved by groups of approximately 10-12 participants each.
 On top of that you can expect exciting R and Python workshops by experts from Google Cloud, GitHub, LSE, and R-Ladies London.
 Moreover, there will be an intersectional tech careers panel featuring practitioners from Google, Alan Turing Institute, and XL Catlin providing you with an invaluable opportunity to explore and learn from their career trajectories and kick-start your own tech career.

 Stay tuned for the unveiling of our challenges in the upcoming weeks!